zapraxia/sigmage/README.md

 # sigmage
 ## Inspiration <br/>
 Many artists we know have complained that their work is being used without appropriate credit as other people claim to be the original creaters.
-Sigmage is a tool that ensures that images are signed, ensuring privacy concerns are met, as we can access the signature associated with each image. <br/><br/>
+Sigmage is a tool that ensures that images are signed, so that we can easily access the creater associated with each image.
+This addresses privacy concerns and allows original creaters of images to be more assertive of their own work<br/><br/>
 ## What it does<br/>
 Our solution is an app that signs images.
 You will be able to upload images through our web application and we will return a signed image.
 <br/><br/>